PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-11 08:51:53
+Last updated: 2024-04-11 08:52:26
-Random Quote: By what right does the wolf judge the lion?  -  Jaime Lannister
+Random Quote: So Robin?
+Guess who nailed the chick from "Metro News One" last night! - Barney Stinson